 - If you’re considering including text in the ad image, be sure to keep the text at a minimum.
 Ad images with more than 20% of text may experience reduced delivery/reach.

 With Facebook’s recent algorithm change on their newsfeed, it’s more challenging now for businesses to get organic reach.
 This means that if you want to reach the number of audience you’re targeting and fulfill your marketing goals, you need to be prepared to invest in your ad campaigns.
 The problem is, many companies often skimp on the ad budget—the lesser your ad budget, the fewer is the ad reach and the lesser chances you have in optimizing your ad.

 How to avoid: There is no hard-and-fast rule as to the ideal budget for Facebook ads.
-However, according to the US Small Business Administration, small businesses should allocate 7% to 8% of their revenues to marketing.
+However, according to Money Task Force, small businesses should allocate 7% to 8% of their revenues to marketing.
 Here are other tips that can help you determine a reasonable budget for your Facebook ad campaign:

 - Consider your company’s gross annual revenue, overall business goal, and specific marketing objectives when calculating your ad budget.

 - Allocate certain percentages of your total ad budget for different goals.
 For example, 70% to drive opt-ins to your newsletter and therefore generate leads, 20% to boost posts and drive traffic to your landing page, and 10% to get new likes to your Page.